ORIOLE PLACE ROAD SAFETY & TRAFFIC CONTROL

 JUSTIFICATIONS FOR OUR REQUEST

-1) Our road, at the widest point, is 21 feet wide x 756 feet long.
-The width measurement is the total width of the road, including the very minimal “shoulder”.
-This means that our road is the minimum width, 10’ for each lane.
+1) Our road, at the widest point, is 21 feet wide and 756 feet long.
+The width measurement is the total width of the road, including the very minimal 6” of pavement on either side that separates our yards from the road.
+This means that our road is the minimum allowable width, 10’ for each lane.

 2) We have no shoulder, no sidewalk and no curb = No protection